JINR becoming closer to Kamchatka

 – JINR research experience may interest high school students and, accordingly, attract potential applicants to the University.
 The cooperation with JINR will allow students of first years to understand that there is also a practical part of science in addition to its academic side.
 As a key insight, I see a direct participation of students, undergraduates, and postgraduates in JINR laboratories’ work: in practices and internships.
 Alternatively, at the very least, they can enroll in the online programme INTEREST.
 It is also important for students to see and listen to world-famous scientists, at least online.

-– In 2019, KamSU together with JINR, organised the Kamchatka School on Physics of Elementary Particles and Related Topics.
+– In 2019, KamSU together with JINR, organized the Kamchatka School on Physics of Elementary Particles and Related Topics.
 Who participated in it?
 What results did it give?

 — At the end of September 2019, the first School was held very successfully.
 More than 30 postgraduates and young scientists from different parts of the country apart from students from Kamchatka came together in Paratunka village, Yelizovsky District.
 We made an announcement about this School and gave the opportunity to join listeners independently.
 School physics teachers took an active part in the School along with students and young and famous scientists.
 Thus, a community of professionals passionate about innovations in physics has gathered together.